khulnasoft-lab/clix.py/docs/tutorial/commands/index.md

 ## Click Group

-If you come from Click, a `typer.Typer` app with subcommands is more or less the equivalent of a <a href="https://click.palletsprojects.com/en/7.x/quickstart/#nesting-commands" class="external-link" target="_blank">Click Group</a>.
+If you come from Click, a `clix.Clix` app with subcommands is more or less the equivalent of a <a href="https://click.palletsprojects.com/en/7.x/quickstart/#nesting-commands" class="external-link" target="_blank">Click Group</a>.

 !!! note "Technical Details"
-    A `typer.Typer` app is *not* a Click Group, but it provides the equivalent functionality.
+    A `clix.Clix` app is *not* a Click Group, but it provides the equivalent functionality.
 And it creates a Click Group when calling it.

-    It is not directly a Group because **Typer** doesn't modify the functions in your code to convert them to another type of object, it only registers them.
+    It is not directly a Group because **Clix** doesn't modify the functions in your code to convert them to another type of object, it only registers them.

 ## Decorator Technical Details

-When you use `@app.command()` the function under the decorator is registered in the **Typer** application and is then used later by the application.
+When you use `@app.command()` the function under the decorator is registered in the **Clix** application and is then used later by the application.

-But Typer doesn't modify that function itself, the function is left as is.
+But Clix doesn't modify that function itself, the function is left as is.

-That means that if your function is simple enough that you could create it without using `typer.Option()` or `typer.Argument()`, you could use the same function for a **Typer** application and a **FastAPI** application putting both decorators on top, or similar tricks.
+That means that if your function is simple enough that you could create it without using `clix.Option()` or `clix.Argument()`, you could use the same function for a **Clix** application and a **FastAPI** application putting both decorators on top, or similar tricks.

 !!! note "Click Technical Details"
     This behavior is a design difference with Click.